 Williamson Chong adds curvature to a Summerhill Edwardian.
 Now it’s contemporary to the core

 Even on the sunniest days, long and narrow Toronto lots have always kept homeowners in the dark – and the architectural fashions of decades past haven’t helped.
-“I always blame the ’80s for bad renovations,” says architect Betsy Williamson of Williamson Chong Architects.
+“I always blame the ’80s for bad renovations,” says architect Betsy Williamson of Williamson Chong Architects (now Williamson Williamson).
 To remedy this in a seven-metre-wide Summerhill Edwardian that was otherwise in great shape, Williamson went for a clean slate.
 “We squeegeed off the front,” she says, “and removed the existing rear addition.”

 With the porch gone, the outside is pulled closer to the large window, and light now penetrates the living room and foyer.
 Around back, a glazed, sapele-trimmed wall forms part of a new bright extension, which is built in modern stacked blocks that complement the black and white palette of the traditional facade.